RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: Introduction

 Three basic strategies exist for RFANN queries~\cite{wang2021milvus}: pre-filtering, in-filtering, and post-filtering.
 These approaches share the characteristic of executing searches on a standard ANN index, differing primarily in when the range filter is applied.
 Specifically: (1) pre-filtering first selects in-range objects, then performs ANN search on this subset~\cite{wang2021milvus}; (2) in-filtering checks the range condition during the ANN search process~\cite{douze2024faiss}, skipping out-of-range objects; and (3) post-filtering conducts a standard ANN search first, then filters the results by range~\cite{li2018design}.
 The fundamental limitation of all these basic strategies is their inability to adapt efficiently to diverse query workloads with varying range selectivities.
 Although some hybrid methods attempt to dynamically combine these strategies~\cite{wang2021milvus}, they remain constrained by the same underlying limitations, inevitably yielding suboptimal performance.

-Recent state-of-the-art methods directly integrate ANN graph indexes with numeric attributes~\cite{xu2024irangegraph,zuo2024serf}, yet still struggle to balance efficiency and effectiveness.
+Recent state-of-the-art methods directly integrate ANN graph indexes with numeric attributes~\cite{xu2024irangegraph,zuo2024serf,engels2024approximate,liang2024unify}, yet still struggle to balance efficiency and effectiveness.
 For instance, \cite{zuo2024serf} proposes building a dedicated ANN index for every possible query range.
 While this achieves high performance, it incurs prohibitive indexing costs.
 A subsequent compression technique \cite{zuo2024serf} reduces this overhead by constructing only multiple representative indexes, but at the cost of significantly degraded query accuracy.
 Similarly, \cite{xu2024irangegraph} integrates an ANN graph index with a \textit{segment tree} \cite{de2008computational}, building indexes for a moderate number of ranges; this improves practicality but still entails substantial indexing overhead.

 The fundamental difficulty in balancing index efficiency and query performance originates from a structural mismatch: while existing graph-based ANN indexes are designed based on spatial proximity, range filtering inherently disrupts these spatial relationships.
-For instance, \yin{MRNG}-based indexes prune edges based on spatial relationships, but when a query range filters out nodes, the remaining graph often suffers from broken connectivity and poor searchability, causing significant performance degradation (see Fig.~\ref{fig:limitation-rng}).
+For instance, \yin{MRNG}-inspired indexes organize edges according to spatial neighborhoods, but when a query range filters out intermediate nodes, the remaining graph often suffers from broken connectivity and poor searchability, causing significant performance degradation (see Fig.~\ref{fig:limitation-rng}).